 That also means that January, April, July, and October are the months of earnings season.

-But why we should bother about knowing about earnings season?
+But why should we bother about knowing about this?

-And since most major public traded companies release their earnings reports during earnings seasons, they help the investors a lot.
+And since most major public traded companies release their earnings reports during this period, they help the investors a lot.

 Giant companies do this for a specific reason.
 They want to reach as many investors as they can.
 If they release their reports during the time when the stock market runs its business, many investors will miss out on the reports.